 - Hyperlinks are as descriptive as possible, describing their purpose and location as necessary

 - Feedback notifications, such as error messages, are visually and textually descriptive

 Web browser and device support

 Our website is optimised to support all modern internet connected devices with varying web browsers, operating systems, screen sizes and input mechanisms.
-We do not currently support voice navigation however, this is something we are actively working on and hope to introduce in the future.

 In line with Microsoft, we do not guarantee support for the Internet Explorer family of browsers.